Language and Cognition Lab Spring 2016

 - Andrew Weaver (Research Assistant)

-- Ally Kraus (Research Assistant) - Education Elements
+- Ally Kraus (Research Assistant) - Analyst, Education Elements

 - Janelle Klaas (Research Assistant)

-- Theresa Hennings (Research Assistant) - current graduate student at UW
+- Theresa Hennings (Research Assistant) - Graduate student, University of Washington

-- Stephan Meylan (Research Assistant) - current graduate student at UC Berkeley
+- Stephan Meylan (Research Assistant) - Grad student, UC Berkeley

-- Chigusa Kurumada (Graduate Student) - faculty at University of Rochester
+- Chigusa Kurumada (Graduate Student) - Assistant Professor, University of Rochester

-- Marisa Casillas (Research Assistant) - postdoc at MPI Nijmegen
+- Marisa Casillas (Research Assistant) - postdoc, Max Planck Institute for Psycholinguistics, Nijmegen

-- Alex Stiller (Master's Student) - instructor at San Diego Mesa College
+- Alex Stiller (Master's Student) - Instructor, San Diego Mesa College

 Former Honors Students